 Telecourses allow you to earn college credits at home.
 Assignments are based on televised lectures.
-You may view the broadcasts on your own television on local cable stations or watch videotapes of these classes at the Salem Public Library, the Salem Campus Library, the Grand Ronde Education Center, Oregon Coast Community College in Newport, or at Chemeketa's Dallas Center or McMinnville, Santiam, or Woodburn campuses.
+You may view the broadcasts on your own television on local cable stations or watch videotapes of these classes at the Salem Public Library, the Salem

+Campus Library, the Grand Ronde Education Center, Oregon Coast Community College in Newport, or at Chemeketa's Dallas Center or McMinnville, Santiam, or Woodburn campuses.
 Videos for most courses are available by rental.
-Chemeketa charges a fee of \$25 per telecourse in addition to college tuition and fees.
+Chemeketa charges a fee of \$35 per telecourse in addition to college tuition and fees.
+Telecourses may require online access.